Gemma Ralph for website

 • Trips and slips

-• Sexual offences and abuse claims
+• Sexual offences and abuse claims (historical and recent)

 • Sports claims

-Gemma has a particular interest in international personal injury claims and has been instructed on both accidents abroad and accidents in the UK involving international parties.
-She advised the Secretary of State for Justice on an historical sexual abuse claim with an international dimension.
+Gemma has a particular interest in international claims and has been instructed on both accidents abroad and accidents in the UK involving international parties and is asked to advise on cases in Jersey.

 Gemma is adept at handling sensitive procedural and factual matters.
-She recently advised the Secretary of State for Justice on a discrimination claim by a transgender prisoner.
-Gemma also appeared for a high street retailer defending a product liability claim by a Claimant who had a general civil restraint order issued by the Royal Courts of Justice to stop them from bringing certain cases to court.
+She appeared for a high street retailer defending a product liability claim against a Claimant who had a general civil restraint order issued by the Royal Courts of Justice.
+Gemma has also advised the Secretary of State for Justice on cases including a discrimination claim by a transgender prisoner and on an historical sexual abuse claim with an international dimension.

 Examples of recent cases include: